Product » Xeams » Knowledge Base

-This is a system generated warning email that occur when the number of perceived users in Xeams exceed the number of licensed users you have purchased.
+This is a system generated warning email that occurs when the number of perceived users in Xeams exceed the number of licensed users you have purchased.

 This warning message is generated once a day and will repeat itself for the next 15 days or until the problem is fixed.
 If this message is ignored

 continuously for 15 days, Xeams will get converted to Community Edition and junk mail filtering will stop.

 There are two ways to fix this issue:

 - Fix the Actual User Count in Xeams so it does not exceed the number of licenses you have purchased.
 See below for instructions.

 - Purchase additional licenses to cover the extra users.